-Many Photoshop projects are pieces of a larger composition; the overall project defines the format you need to use when you save a complete project.
-The ad you just created, for example, will be placed in magazine layouts, which will be built in a page-layout application such as Adobe InDesign or QuarkXPress.
+The ad you just created, for example, will be placed in magazine layouts, which will be built in page-layout applications such as Adobe InDesign or QuarkXPress.
 Although the current versions of both industry-standard page-layout applications can support native layered PSD files, older versions can't import those native files.
 If a magazine is being designed in QuarkXPress 4, for example (and many still are), you can't place a layered PSD file into that layout.
 As the Photoshop artist, you would have to save your work in a format that is compatible with the magazine layout.